dclive/SurfaceLaptopGo/README.md

 Overall,  a much better experience.
 Get v1.01!
 Note that in brief testing with 12.6.1, wake doesn't seem to work.
 More testing is required.
 Please provide any feedback you can.

 V1.10 Changes:
-1. Tested briefly with 13.01, Ventura.  airportitwlm.kext for VENTURE is in place; if you run another MacOS, you'll need to adjust this accordingly.
+1. Tested briefly with 13.01, Ventura.  airportitwlm.kext for VENTURA is in place; if you run another MacOS, you'll need to adjust this accordingly.
 2.  -igfxblr in NVRAM added (thanks MarblesAreDelicious!) which fixes backlight not working AND sleep not waking due to backlight.
 Seems likely sleep doesn't actually turn off the machine; I'm happy with this for now.
 3. Read #1 again.
 To boot this successfully, you'll need either A>Ventura or B>To replace airportitwlm with some other version.
 You've been warned!